pwin/Hackdays/README.md

 You might find a specialised code editor helpful.
 [Here](http://net.tutsplus.com/articles/web-roundups/22-neat-code-editors-for-windows/) are some examples.

 All the exercises are designed to use only a web browser, javascript, and some data.
 If you're new to Javascript check out [http://eloquentjavascript.net/](http://eloquentjavascript.net/) as a good introduction.
+Another is [http://javascriptissexy.com/how-to-learn-javascript-properly/](http://javascriptissexy.com/how-to-learn-javascript-properly/).